Kamus SABDA Mobile

 3. clean(v = verb.contact) clean house, houseclean - clean and tidy up the house; "She housecleans every week"

-Derived forms noun cleaner3, noun cleaning1
+Derived form noun cleaner3, noun cleaning1

 Sample sentences: Somebody ----s